-On July 22, 2014 (the "Acquisition Date"), the Company acquired 100% of the outstanding capital stock of Sensima, a company based in Switzerland that develops magnetic sensor technologies for angle measurements as well as three-dimensional magnetic field sensing.
-The acquisition is expected to create new opportunities with customers by offering enhanced solutions in power management for key industries such as automotive, industrial and cloud computing.
-Subsequent to the Acquisition Date, Sensima became a subsidiary of the Company and its results of operations have been included in the Company's consolidated financial statements.
+On July 22, 2014 (the "Acquisition Date"), the Company acquired 100% of the outstanding capital stock of Sensima Technology SA ("Sensima"), a company based in Switzerland that develops magnetic sensor technologies for angle measurements as well as three-dimensional magnetic field sensing.
+The acquisition creates new opportunities with customers by offering enhanced solutions in power management for key industries such as automotive, industrial and cloud computing.
+As a result of the acquisition, Sensima became a subsidiary of the Company and its results of operations have been included in the Company's consolidated financial statements subsequent to the acquisition.